allenai/allenact/docs/installation/installation-framework.md

 ```

 This container includes the 0.1.0 release of `allenact`, the 0.1.5 release of `habitat` as well
-as the `Gibson` point navigation dataset (this is a set of start and goal positions provided by habitat).
+as the `Gibson` point navigation dataset.
+This dataset consists of a set of start and goal positions provided by habitat.
 You then need to launch the container and attach into it:

 ```bash